-When servicing engines, all adjustments and replacement components must be per original vehicle specifications in order to maintain Federal and State emission certification.
+When servicing engines, all adjustments and replacement components must be per original vehicle specifications in order to maintain the United States of America Federal and State emission certification applicable at the time of manufacture.

 BATTERY PROLONGED STORAGE

 All batteries will self discharge over time.
 The rate of self discharge varies depending on the ambient temperature and the age and condition of the batteries.